Your Dog’s “Bucket List”

 Go give your dog(s) a hug.
 They are never with us long enough.
 I’m off to put a check mark next to another bucket list item – maybe it will be feeding him a whole hamburger.

-I lost Xephyr September 14, 2022.
+I lost Xephyr 119 days after his diagnosis, more than double what we expected.
 If you’ve lost a pet, I wrote an article on dealing with loss and the things that helped me cope with losing Xephyr.
 You can read it here.

 You Might Also Like…